 How do I prepare

 - Think carefully about the career options that would suit you best.
-If you need help see MyFuture resources for online guidance resources and make an appointment with a careers adviser to discuss any queries you have.
+If you need help see MyFuture resources for online guidance resources and make an appointment with a Careers Consultant to discuss any queries you have.

 - Research your preferred companies’ websites and think about what you want to say/ask.